awsdocs/amazon-kendra-developer-guide/doc_source/API_JiraConfiguration.md

 Required: No

  ** ProjectFieldMappings **   <a name="Kendra-Type-JiraConfiguration-ProjectFieldMappings"></a>
-A list of DataSourceToIndexFieldMapping objects that map attributes or field names of Jira projects to Amazon Kendra index field names\.
-To create custom fields, use the UpdateIndex API before you map to Jira fields\.
+A list of `DataSourceToIndexFieldMapping` objects that map attributes or field names of Jira projects to Amazon Kendra index field names\.
+To create custom fields, use the `UpdateIndex` API before you map to Jira fields\.
 For more information, see [ Mapping data source fields](https://docs.aws.amazon.com/kendra/latest/dg/field-mapping.html)\.
 The Jira data source field names must exist in your Jira custom metadata\.
 Type: Array of [DataSourceToIndexFieldMapping](API_DataSourceToIndexFieldMapping.md) objects
 Array Members: Minimum number of 1 item\.
 Maximum number of 100 items\.
 Required: No

  ** SecretArn **   <a name="Kendra-Type-JiraConfiguration-SecretArn"></a>
 The Amazon Resource Name \(ARN\) of a secret in AWS Secrets Manager contains the key\-value pairs required to connect to your Jira data source\.
 The secret must contain a JSON structure with the following keys:
-+ jiraId—The Jira username\.
++ jiraId—The Jira user name or email\.
 + jiraCredentials—The Jira API token\.
-For more information on creating an API token in Jira, see [ Using a Jira data source](https://docs.aws.amazon.com/kendra/latest/dg/data-source-jira.html)\.
+For more information, see [Using a Jira data source](https://docs.aws.amazon.com/kendra/latest/dg/data-source-jira.html)\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 1284\.
 Pattern: `arn:[a-z0-9-\.]{1,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[^/].{0,1023}`